 In other words, if we presume John the Baptist had the Spirit before Jesus, then we can conclude the Spirit leaves the body prior to the death of its current host, and finds a new host who undergoes the proper ritual and is deemed worthy.

-In this light, it is interesting that an early Christian named Basilides, who seems to have used the Gospel of Mark, held the view that the Christ left Jesus prior to his crucifixion; church father Irenaeus of Lyons goes so far as to say that those Christians who believed Jesus and the Christ were separate, and that the Christ left Jesus before he suffered on the cross, preferred the Gospel of Mark in Against Heresies iii.11.7.
+An early Christian named Basilides, who seems to have used the Gospel of Mark, held the view that the Christ left Jesus prior to his crucifixion; church father Irenaeus of Lyons goes so far as to say that those Christians who believed Jesus and the Christ were separate, and that the Christ left Jesus before he suffered on the cross, preferred the Gospel of Mark in Against Heresies iii.11.7.
 And according to Basilides, it was Simon of Cyrene who inherited the Spirit from Jesus; I associated Simon of Cyrene with the Apostle Paul in an earlier post.

 All evidence for Christianity points to Jewish origin.
 Yet the introduction of these Gospels, which came to serve as holy texts, is not exactly Orthodox in Judaism; rather, there would have been people who would have called such text blasphemous, especially in light of the texts’ attempt to elevate this human Jesus to the level of Moses and Elijah (this pushback is certainly evident in the Toldoth Yeshu).